NBA Rumors: Draymond Green Reacts On Warriors’ Undergo Status In 2019-20 Season, ‘I Like It’

 While several NBA teams have made massive improvements on their roster this summer, the Golden State Warriors have lost one of their best players, Kevin Durant, in the 2019 NBA free agency.
 Despite strong efforts from the Warriors to convince him to stay, Durant still ended up leaving Golden State to team up with Kyrie Irving on the Brooklyn Nets.
 The departure of Durant from the Warriors has dramatically changed the NBA landscape.

-After years of being considered as the best NBA team in the league, the Kevin Durant-less Warriors are no longer viewed as a legitimate threat in the deep Western Conference.
+After years of being considered as the best NBA team in the league, the Warriors, minus Kevin Durant, are no longer viewed as a legitimate threat in the deep Western Conference.
 Some people believe that the Warriors may even suffer a huge disappointment in the 2019-20 NBA season.
 In a recent interview with Rachel Nichols of ESPN on Wednesday’s The Jump, Warriors power forward Draymond Green said that after five consecutive trips to the NBA Finals and winning three NBA championship titles, it’s “crazy” to think that people are predicting them to miss the playoffs next season.

 “I’ve heard people say we’re not gonna make the playoffs.
 That’s crazy to me,” Green said.